starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 bank: ELF 32-bit LSB executable, Intel 80386, version 1 (SYSV), dynamically linked, interpreter /lib/ld-linux.so.2, for GNU/Linux 3.2.0, BuildID[sha1]=26163dec7eb11546fe50a0db8bdae0ea79be8939, stripped
 ```

-Add run permissions and run the binary.
+Add execute permissions and run the binary.
 Play around with the options and get a feel for the program:
 ```
 $ chmod +x bank
 $ ./bank